Courage-1984/Dataset-Forge/docs/features.md

 - **Persistent Logging**: All analytics and errors are logged to ./logs/ for later review
 - **Memory & CUDA Cleanup**: Automatic cleanup on exit/errors for all tracked processes/threads

+## Testing & Validation

+- Dataset Forge includes a comprehensive, cross-platform test suite using pytest.
+- All core business logic, utilities, and integration flows are covered by unit and integration tests.
+- Tests cover DPID, CBIR, deduplication, reporting, audio, memory, parallel, and session state features.
+- Tests are robust on Windows and Linux, and use fixtures and monkeypatching for reliability.
+- All new features and bugfixes must include appropriate tests.

 ---

+## July 2025 Improvements

+- All menus now use a robust, error-resistant loop pattern for reliability.
+- All DPID logic is modular and uses the new `dataset_forge.dpid.*` structure.
+- All user-facing workflows provide clear, styled feedback and prompts.
+- CLI output is visually consistent and uses the Catppuccin Mocha color scheme throughout.
+- Exception handling and debug prints ensure errors are caught and shown to the user.

 For advanced implementation details, code patterns, and developer best practices, see [advanced.md](advanced.md) and [style_guide.md](style_guide.md).